alexzakarov/ticket-api/README.md

 # Ticket-App

 - ## General Information

-### <i>The application is written on hexagonal architecture and Fiber is used for http server.
-Embedded-postgres in-memory db library is used to handle db queries for test cases. </i>
+  - ### The application is written on hexagonal architecture
+  - ### Fiber is used for http server.
+  - ### Embedded-postgres in-memory db library is used to handle db queries for test cases.
-### I18n implementation is working with "x-lang-code" header.
+  - ### I18n implementation is working with "x-lang-code" header.

 - ## Service File System